 If your car is egregiously loud, you may want to implement some soundproofing measures.
 That should make it quieter the next time you want to sneak out while your parents are awake.
 On the other hand, if you park the vehicle in front of the house, you may be able to roll it down the street before starting the engine.

-Additionally, if you’re trying to sneak out while it’s dark out, you’ll want to do something about the headlights.
+Additionally, if you’re trying to sneak out at night, you’ll want to do something about the headlights.
 After all, you don’t want your parents clocking you when the lights hit the windows, do you?

 If you live in a low-traffic neighborhood, you might be able to get away with not turning the lights on at all, at least until you’ve made your escape.
 Conversely, if you live on a busy street, the lights and noise coming from the other vehicles may conceal your own.